Search

 Romania, a staunch Washington ally, is home to a U.S.-developed Aegis Ashore ballistic missile defense system, deployed a decade ago in the town of Deveselu to counter potential threats to NATO allies.
 It was updated after Russia invaded Ukraine.

-Details of the Defensive Equipment
+Details on the Equipment

 "We are talking about refuelling planes, some monitoring equipment and some satellite communications equipment in correlation with the Deveselu shield," Dan said.

 "This equipment is defensive, it does not carry actual ammunition.
-To the extent that parliament approves ... it will be deployed to Romania in line with the U.S. Romanian partnership."
+To the extent that parliament approves ... it will be deployed to Romania in line with the U.S.-Romanian partnership."

-Regional Military Dynamics and NATO Presence
+Regional Military Dynamics

 SOME 1,000 US TROOPS REMAIN IN ROMANIA

-While some EU countries--such as France, Greece and Italy-- have sent warships to Cyprus after Iranian-made drones struck a British base on the island, others allow use of their military bases.
+While some EU countries -- such as France, Greece and Italy -- have sent warships to Cyprus after Iranian-made drones struck a British base on the island, others allow use of their military bases.

-Most EU top officials have condemned Iranian strikes in the region and urged an end and diplomatic solution to the conflict.
+Most EU top officials have condemned Iranian strikes in the region and urged an end and a diplomatic solution to the conflict.

 The U.S. withdrew about 1,000 troops from Romania's Mihail Kogalniceanu air base last year, as the U.S. focused on its own borders and the Indo-Pacific region.
 Another 1,000 U.S. troops remain in Romania.